ChrstphrHll/npc_gen/students/Karl Cauladra.md

 ---
 # Karl Cauladra
 ### Description
-- Gnome Rouge from Beleriand
+- Gnome Rouge from Shadesburry Initiative
 - 6th year Protection student in Treskal
 - shoulder length wavy auburn hair that's braided, Gray eyes, and Pale skin
 - Is Incorruptible and Self-centered, and has Teamwork as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes